“My Case is Different”: When You Feel Your Unique Problems Prevent Recovery from Binge Eating

 There are things that make you different, that is true; and that is why not everyone will recover on the same timeline and in exactly the same way; but whatever you are facing, you can make recovery work despite that.
 There are definitely reasons that some people stop binge eating right away and others take longer, just like there are reasons that some people have an easier time being patient with their kids!
-That doesn’t mean it’s impossible, or that you should ever give up.
+Just because your case is different doesn’t mean recovery is out of your reach, or that you should ever give up.

 If you feel like you can’t stop acting on binge urges right now, and you think there are some issues holding you back, then get to work on those issues if you feel it will help; but know that the “my case is different” thoughts will likely still be there afterward–and at any time you attempt to quit.

 I think the best course of action is to treat the “my case is different” thoughts as neurological junk.
 They are automatic, habitual thoughts that you’ve believed in the past, so now they keep coming up and perpetuating your habit.
 You can choose to dismiss these thoughts, and any other thought that encourages you to stay stuck.
 You can realize that everyone’s case IS different, but everyone, including you, can find a way to recovery.